Differences Between Cannabis Concentrates, Oils, and Extracts?

 • Cannabis crumble has the texture of crushed wax or honeycomb.
 This texture comes from the high temperatures used to extract the material.
 Even a tiny piece is very potent, so users must be careful when dabbing, vaping, or smoking.

 • Cannabis shatter results from a longer purging process.
 It may have the texture of broken glass or peanut brittle.
 If it is high in THC, it will be more malleable.
-The pieces of shatter store easily, and, when broken, they can provide fuel for dabbing, vaping, and smoking.
+The pieces of shatter are stored easily, and when broken, they can provide fuel for dabbing, vaping, and smoking.

 • Sugar wax has a shiny and sticky texture.
 It remains high in the terpenes that heighten flavor and aroma.
 Consumers use it for dapping, vaping, and smoking cannabis.